10 Best AI Agents for Data Analysis

 Pricing

-4. Ask AI Feature → Included in paid plans; cost scales as you add more client accounts.
+• Ask AI Feature → Included in paid plans; overall cost increases as you add more client accounts under each plan.

 AgencyAnalytics’ Ask AI automates client reporting, generates instant insights, and explains marketing KPIs in simple language.